Centenary of the Armistice of 11 November 1918

-The centenary of the Armistice of 11 November 1918 was an international series of events marking the 100th anniversary in 2018 of the armistice which ended World War I. It marked the end of the wider series of commemorations of the First World War centenary which began in 2014.
+The centenary of the Armistice of 11 November 1918 was an international series of events which took place in November 2018 to commemorate the armistice which ended World War I. It marked the end of the wider series of First World War centenary-related events which began in 2014.

-On the day of the centenary, numerous events took place in conjunction with the concurrent annual memorial days of Armistice Day, Remembrance Day (in Commonwealth countries) and Veterans Day (in the United States), and as part of commissions established for the purposes of marking the four year centenary of the war.
-In France, president Emmanuel Macron led an international ceremony in Paris which attracted many world leaders, in addition to the first Paris Peace Forum.
+In conjunction with the recurring annual holidays of Armistice Day, Remembrance Day and Veterans Day, numerous events were organised to mark the centenary, including an international peace forum in Paris and a gathering of several world leaders at the Arc de Triomphe.
 Commemorations in the United Kingdom included a service of thanksgiving at Westminster Abbey and a visit by German president Frank-Walter Steinmeier.
 Other military ceremonies and events were organised elsewhere, including in key members of the Commonwealth which participated in the war, and across the world.

 Background

 The Armistice of 11 November 1918 was signed near the French town of Compiègne, between the Allied Powers and Germany—represented by Supreme Allied Commander Ferdinand Foch and civilian politician Matthias Erzberger respectively—with capitulations having already been made separately by Bulgaria, the Ottoman Empire and Austria-Hungary.
 The agreements made by both sides included the cessation of all land and air hostilities on the Western Front.
 It was agreed upon at 5 am (Paris time) and came into effect later that morning at 11 am.

 Formal peace negotiations only took place during the Paris Peace Conference in 1919 and 1920.
 With three extensions to the armistice having already been made, a state of peace was ratified with a series of treaties between the Allies and the former Central Powers, beginning with the Treaty of Versailles on 10 January 1920.

 Following the end of the war, 11 November was designated a memorial day initially dedicated to the anniversary of the armistice and the military dead of World War I, known as Armistice Day.
 The first such observance took place in 1919.
 Following World War II, it was renamed under different titles in several countries (e.g. Remembrance Day in the Commonwealth and Veterans Day in the United States).

 In the years leading up to the First World War centenary covering the period from 2014 to 2018, several national governments drafted plans to host commemorative events, beginning with the anniversary of the outbreak of World War I and also marking key dates of the war such as the Gallipoli campaign in 2015 and the battles of Verdun and the Somme in 2016.